tomas-fryza/avr-course/Labs/08-i2c/README.md

 3. Find out how checksum byte value is calculated.

-## Clean project and synchronize git
+## Synchronize repositories

-Remove all binaries and object files from the working directory and push all local changes to your remote repository.
+Use [git commands](https://github.com/tomas-fryza/Digital-electronics-2/wiki/Git-useful-commands) to add, commit, and push all local changes to your remote repository.
+Check the repository at GitHub web page for changes.

-## Ideas for other tasks

-1. Use [Fritzing](https://fritzing.org/home/) application and draw the *Breadboard view* of your project.
+## Experiments on your own

+1. Xxx.

+2. Xxx.

+### Version: Real hardware

-2. Extend the FSM application, read second/minute values from RTC DS3231 device, and send them via UART to PuTTY SSH Client.
+3. Extend the FSM application, read second/minute values from RTC DS3231 device, and send them via UART to PuTTY SSH Client.
 According to the [DS3231 manual](../../Docs/ds3231_manual.pdf), the internal RTC registers have the following structure.

    | **Address** | **Bit 7** | **Bits 6:4** | **Bits 3:0** |
    | :-: | :-: | :-: | :-: |